• Skip to primary navigation

 Home Organization- How to Organize Storage Bins, Christmas Storage, Holiday Storage, Christmas organization, holiday organization, organizing Christmas decorations, organized holiday decor, labels, free printables, free printable tags, organizing plastic holiday ornaments

-For my fragile glass ornaments, I have little divided bins so each ornament can have its own slot.
-These bins are great, but they can get pricey, so I only use them for my really nice, really fragile ornaments.
+For my fragile glass ornaments, I use divided bins so each ornament can have its own slot.
+These bins are great, but they can get pricey, so I only use them for my more fragile ornaments.

 Home Organization- How to Organize Storage Bins, Christmas Storage, Holiday Storage, Christmas organization, holiday organization, organizing Christmas decorations, organized holiday decor, labels, free printables, free printable tags, organizing glass Christmas ornaments